Chocolate Glossary

 Chocolate Liquor:

-The ground up center (nib) of the cocoa bean (otherwise known as unsweetened chocolate).
+The ground-up center (nib) of the cocoa bean, known as unsweetened chocolate.
 Cocoa liquor is extremely bitter and contains no alcohol.

 Cocoa Butter:

-The fat which is extracted from the cacao bean or from the cocoa liquor itself.
-Cocoa Powder: The cocoa solids resulting from pressing cocoa butter out of chocolate liquor.
-Available in different fat levels.
-May be natural or dutched/alkalized.
-Natural cocoa is the light brown powder which results from the pressing process.
-Dutched or Alkalized cocoa powder is what results when cocoa nibs are treated with alkalizing solutions to higher their pH.
+Cocoa solids resulting from pressing cocoa butter out of chocolate liquor.
+Available in different fat levels, natural or dutched/alkalized.
+Natural cocoa is the light brown powder resulting from pressing, while dutched or alkalized cocoa powder comes from treating cocoa nibs with alkalizing solutions.

 Couvertures: